jamie-sampson/Strike/README.md

 # Strike
-Strike is a project to build a fin-controlled rocket.
+Strike is an actively controled launch-vehicle capable of controlling it's attitude via rotating 4 fins on the aft of the vehicle, producing an aerodynamic tourque to control where it goes.